mibexsoftware/alfred-bamboo-workflow/README.md

 Start typing `bamboo` in Alfred and you will be guided by a menu.

-Please note that you have special actions available for Bamboo build results: use `SHIFT+ENTER` to trigger a build for the plan and `CMD+ENTER` to download the first artifact of the build result.
+Please note that you have special actions available for Bamboo build results: use `SHIFT+ENTER` to trigger a build for the plan and `CTRL+ENTER` to download the first artifact of the build result.
+Also, you can use `SHIFT+ENTER` to stop builds in the dashboard menu.

 ## Configuration ##